LaunchCodeEducation/liftoff/docs/_sources/modules/intro/liftoff-overview.rst.txt

 Liftoff is an 8 week class with two objectives:

 #.
-Complete a significant amount of work towards aproject.
+Complete a significant amount of work towards a project.
 #.
 Be prepared for the job interview process.

 Class time will be similar to LC101.
 You will complete prep work before each